Sociology: Theoretical traditions

-Positivism and antipositivism
+Positivism and anti-positivism

 Positivism

 The overarching methodological principle of positivism is to conduct sociology in broadly the same manner as natural science.
 An emphasis on empiricism and the scientific method is sought to provide a tested foundation for sociological research based on the assumption that the only authentic knowledge is scientific knowledge, and that such knowledge can only arrive by positive affirmation through scientific methodology.

 The term has long since ceased to carry this meaning; there are no fewer than twelve distinct epistemologies that are referred to as positivism.
 Many of these approaches do not self-identify as "positivist", some because they themselves arose in opposition to older forms of positivism, and some because the label has over time become a pejorative term by being mistakenly linked with a theoretical empiricism.
 The extent of antipositivist criticism has also diverged, with many rejecting the scientific method and others only seeking to amend it to reflect 20th-century developments in the philosophy of science.
 However, positivism (broadly understood as a scientific approach to the study of society) remains dominant in contemporary sociology, especially in the United States.

 Loïc Wacquant distinguishes three major strains of positivism: Durkheimian, Logical, and Instrumental.
 None of these are the same as that set forth by Comte, who was unique in advocating such a rigid (and perhaps optimistic) version.
 While Émile Durkheim rejected much of the detail of Comte's philosophy, he retained and refined its method.
 Durkheim maintained that the social sciences are a logical continuation of the natural ones into the realm of human activity, and insisted that they should retain the same objectivity, rationalism, and approach to causality.
 He developed the notion of objective sui generis "social facts" to serve as unique empirical objects for the science of sociology to study.

 The variety of positivism that remains dominant today is termed instrumental positivism.
 This approach eschews epistemological and metaphysical concerns (such as the nature of social facts) in favour of methodological clarity, replicability, reliability and validity.
 This positivism is more or less synonymous with quantitative research, and so only resembles older positivism in practice.
 Since it carries no explicit philosophical commitment, its practitioners may not belong to any particular school of thought.
 Modern sociology of this type is often credited to Paul Lazarsfeld, who pioneered large-scale survey studies and developed statistical techniques for analysing them.
 This approach lends itself to what Robert K. Merton called middle-range theory: abstract statements that generalize from segregated hypotheses and empirical regularities rather than starting with an abstract idea of a social whole.